Language Specification

 Pattern Matching

 Pattern matching is a powerful way to handle different cases in your code.
-It's like a super-powered if statement that can look inside complex types and handle multiple cases clearly.
+It’s like a super-powered if expression that can look inside complex types and handle multiple cases clearly.

 Basic Patterns